-Bega Valley Shire local resident workers have a lower proportion of people with high incomes ($1500 or more per week) than New South Wales.
+Bega Valley Shire labour force have a similar proportion of persons with high incomes ($1,750 or more per week) than New South Wales.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

 Income statistics Bega Valley Shire, when analysed with other data sources, such as Age structure, Qualification , Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of Bega Valley Shire.
 This also indicates what knowledge and skill levels industry can draw upon locally.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence